snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ## Getting this project up and running with this Step-by-Step tutorial
-In this tutorial, we will walk through the process of getting up and running with Amazon Kinesis.
+In this tutorial, we will walk through the process of getting up and running with Amazon Kinesis and Apache Spark.

 ####Step 1: Get the code and getting the project compiled